Dr Peter Higgins explains Ringworm, and the importance of treating the fungal infection before it spreads.

 The prevention of Ringworm cannot be left to one action.
 Several things must be done at the same time.
-It is not really all that hard to do this, but it is time-consuming.
-We must treat the environment first, as well as the dog Itself.
+It is not really that hard to do this, but it is time-consuming.
+We must treat the environment first, as well as the dog itself.

 This means that kennels must be fully disinfected regularly and continually monitored for any likelihood of this organism.
 If kennels do find a Ringworm infection, it does not mean that those kennels are unclean or not well managed.

 Even the cleanest of kennels can acquire fungal spores because it is so easy to do so – any kennels that are cleaning up Ringworm should be commended.
 In any case, all kennels should have preventative measures in place so that Ringworm does not occur.

 There are three basic steps that can help prevent Ringworm.

 Regular cleaning.
 Remove and clean blankets and other bedding from the dog’s quarters so that Ringworm fungus cannot grow and multiply.

 Mechanical removal of skin cells and hair.
 Vacuuming areas where animals have been, followed by disinfection, will help to control the spread of ringworm infections.